 Terra's problem is that Deimos is basically a huge type C asteroid.

 So Terra has told Cape Dread "Here's the deal: you don't mine any phosphorus and we don't nuke Deimos into blue glowing gravel"

 This totally unstable situation will suggest to science fiction authors oh so many juicy and dramatic plot possibilites.

 A boom-town similar to Cape Dread, located on the dwarf planet Ceres.
 A transport nexus, source of water ice for orbital propellant depots, and other space station services.
 Plus a small but growing colony.
 It has been slowly been taking away business from Cape Dread supplying LOX and LH2.
 But they are suffering an economic down-turn due to Beams-Я-Us and are quite angry.

 A space station in the same Solar orbit as Ceres, but on the opposite side of Sol.
 A smaller version of Ceres colony, but without the water ice or the colonists.
-Contra-Ceres ensures that a belter asteroid miner is never further than about half the Asteroid Belt diameter from a Ceres (actually √2 / 2 or 0.7), instead of sometimes being a full Belt diameter away.
+Contra-Ceres ensures that a belter asteroid miner is never further than about three-quarters the Asteroid Belt diameter from a Ceres (actually √2 / 2 or 0.7), instead of sometimes being a full Belt diameter away.

 A provider of services to Maw-and-Paw asteroid miners.
 Services ranging from renting mobile refineries to purchasing ore.
-Keep in mind that Maw-and-Paw operations are generally limited to mining volatiles, mining metals is for the big corporations.
+Keep in mind that Maw-and-Paw operations are generally limited to mining volatiles, mining metals is a job for the big corporations with deep pockets.